app-generator/intro/README.md

 # [AppSeed](https://appseed.us/?ref=gh)

-> Deliver your projects faster - A platform built for developers.

----

 **AppSeed** is a platform that uses in-house developed **automation tools** to help developers and web agencies:

 - **Developers** - use our tested UI-Ready starters to code faster their products